whycantilogin/Percolation/readme.txt

 Percolation(): this is the constructor that takes one parameter (n).
 It sets the instance variable for the dimension of the grid equal to n, intializes the number of open sites to 0, initializes the grid array to be a size of n*n + 2 (to account for the virtual top and virtual bottom).
+An IllegalArgumentException is thrown if n is not a positive integer.

 open(): this takes two parameters, the integers that represent the row and column of the site to open.
 This site is checked for whether it is already open